 Select the product’s manufacturing country and add the HS code.
 The HS or Harmonized System code is necessary if you’re shipping internationally.
 It helps the customs offices decide if the items are safe to be delivered in a specific country, as some products may be regulated.

-You only need to complete this step if your product comes in more versions.
-For example, if you’re selling clothes, your product may have different sizes and colors, and it’s best to add the variants here than crowd your store with a different product for a different size.
+You only need to complete this step if your product comes in more varieties.
+For example, if you’re selling clothes, your product may have different sizes and colours, and it’s best to add the variants here than crowd your store with a different product for a different size.

 You can add your variants followed by a comma, and they will be automatically registered.
 After this, you need to complete the price, quantity, SKU, and barcode for each variant.